fortunab/Els/README.md

     └── skin/
 ```

 Each disease domain can have a different number of classes.
-Set this in the YAML config.
+This will be set in the YAML config.

 ## Important Reproducibility Note